 Arsenic in water occurs naturally and is a tasteless, odorless and colorless contaminant.
-Activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+Other activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
 While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in water.
 For detail on potential health affects, see the link at: http://www.who.int/mediacentre/.

 The primary forms of Arsenic in water are AS III and AS V. Many arsenic removal media have a low capacity for removing AS III from the water, therefore converting it to AS V (which is easier to remove) is a common approach.
 Determining the ratio of AS III versus AS V in water is critical as this will allow the design and implementation of a water treatment system that will effectively remove it.
 There are methods to oxidize the AS III and convert it to AS V for ease of removal.